 history & mission

-Mental Health Association of Southeastern Pennsylvania (MHASP) is a non-profit organization founded in 1951.
-For over 50 years, MHASP has been organizing, educating, and advocating for the rights of people with mental illness, becoming one of the nation’s leading organizations in mental health advocacy, education, and service programs.
-MHASP has been a pioneer in developing and promoting consumer-operated services.
+Mental Health Partnerships is a non-profit organization founded in 1951.
+For over 50 years, MHP has been organizing, educating, and advocating for the rights of people with mental illness, becoming one of the nation’s leading organizations in mental health advocacy, education, and service programs.
+MHP has been a pioneer in developing and promoting consumer-operated services.
 People in recovery and family members are involved as board members, staff, core volunteers, and key constituents in this innovative agency.

-Founded by MHASP in 2004, the Institute for Recovery and Community Integration is a program of the Mental Health Association of Southeastern Pennsylvania (MHASP).
+Founded by MHP in 2004, the Institute for Recovery and Community Integration is a program of Mental Health Partnerships (MHP).

 We began at the local level by partnering with Montgomery County, Pennsylvania Mental Health/Mental Retardation/Drug and Alcohol Program to implement a model Certified Peer Specialist (CPS) Program.
 Through this program, people who currently or formerly received mental health services are trained and certified to provide peer behavioral health services.